 I think it is a good idea that ULaw is branching out in Hong Kong as it does not have a conversion course route for non-law/non-common law students.
 If they want to enter the legal profession, they will need to do the JD, which is a full-time two-year programme.
-The GDL offers more flexibility.
+The GDL (replaced by the PGDL) offers more flexibility.
 The full-time GDL will be the quickest way to finish the requisite legal education and varies versions of part-time GDL allows people to cater for their personal situations.

 I am currently an associate in the Capital Markets Structured Finance and Derivatives practice.
 As a team, we cover areas including derivatives clearing (and related regulatory advice), margin requirements for non-centrally cleared over-the-counter derivatives, synthetic securitisations, European Securities and Markets Authority (ESMA) compliant balance sheet securitised derivatives, bespoke repackaging, longevity derivatives, fund-linked derivatives, complex equity derivatives and commodity title transfer financings.
 My involvement varies depending on the nature and size of the deal, but broadly speaking, I work with trainees to produce first drafts, deal with comments and handle execution with supervision and support from managing associates and partners.

 Transitioning from trainee to associate has been a natural progression, like moving from one seat to the next.
 There were definitely changes I had to adjust to, but fortunately I was going to an environment I was already familiar with, with the support of the people in my team.